Amy Casey Cooks

 2 grilled New York strip steaks.

-Some tasty veggies to serve include butter roasted carrots and cauliflower, sauteed sweet corn salad (my favorite!), apple and fennel slaw with blue cheese or Brussels sprouts with honey mustard.
+Some tasty veggies to serve include roasted carrots and cauliflower, sauteed sweet corn salad (my favorite!) or apple and fennel slaw with blue cheese.

 whole and sliced coffee rubbed steak recipe.